bulgantamiri/fibostackclient/doc/source/contributor/humaninterfaceguide.rst

 .. note::

-    The guidelines below are best practices but exceptions do exist in OpenStackClient and in various plugins.
+    The guidelines below are best practices but exceptions do exist in fibostackClient and in various plugins.
 Where possible, these exceptions should be addressed over time.

 API versioning
 ==============

-OpenStackClient will strive to behave sensibly for services that version their API.
-The API versioning schemes in use vary between services and have evolved since the early days of OpenStack.
+fibostackClient will strive to behave sensibly for services that version their API.
+The API versioning schemes in use vary between services and have evolved since the early days of fibostack.
 There are two types of API versioning to
 consider: the major version and the minor version.
-Today, most OpenStack services have settled on a single major API version and have chosen to evolve the API without bumping the major API version any further.
+Today, most fibostack services have settled on a single major API version and have chosen to evolve the API without bumping the major API version any further.
 There are three API "minor" versioning schemes in common use.